The Office (American TV series): Ratings

-Premiering on Thursday, March 24, 2005, after an episode of The Apprentice on NBC, The Office brought in 11.2 million viewers in the U.S., winning its time slot.
-When NBC moved the series to its intended Tuesday night slot, it lost nearly half its audience with only 5.9 million viewers.
+Premiering on Thursday, March 24, 2005, with a "preview" episode, after an episode of The Apprentice on NBC, The Office brought in 11.2 million viewers in the U.S., winning its time slot.
+When NBC moved the series to its intended Tuesday night slot for its official series premiere, it lost nearly half its audience with only 5.9 million viewers.
 The program averaged 5.4 million viewers, ranking it #102 for the 2004–05 U.S. television season.
 "Hot Girl," the first season's finale, rated a 2.2 with a 10 audience measurement share.
-Episodes were also rerun on CNBC.
+Episodes were also rerun on CNBC on April 1 and April 24, 2005.

 As the second season started, the success of Carell's hit summer movie The 40-Year-Old Virgin and online sales of episodes at iTunes helped the show.
 The increase in viewership led NBC to move the series to the "Must See TV" Thursday night in January 2006, where ratings continued to grow.
 By the 2005–06 season, it placed #67 (tied with 20/20).
 It averaged 8 million viewers with a 4.0/10 rating/share among viewers ages 18–49, and was up 80% in viewers from the year before and up 60% in viewers ages 18–49.
 The series ranked as NBC's highest rated scripted series during its run.
 The highest rated episode of the series was "Stress Relief," which was watched by 22.9 million viewers.
 This episode was aired right after Super Bowl XLIII.
 While later seasons dropped in the ratings, the show was still one of NBC's highest rated shows, and in October 2011 it was reported that it cost $178,840 per 30-second commercial, the most for any NBC scripted series.
 The series was also the most streamed of 2020, with 57 billion minutes watched in the United States.